Kirk Rueter: San Francisco Giants

 He began to struggle in 2004 with a 9-12 record and a 4.73 ERA, while continuing with his control issues from the previous season.
 Despite starting 33 games for the Giants, Rueter issued 66 walks while striking out 56.

 In 2005, after posting a 2-7 record and 5.95 ERA, the Giants designated him for assignment.
 His nine-year tenure in San Francisco ended with some controversy, as Rueter complained about having to pitch out of the bullpen and only pitching three times in his last 41 days as a Giant.
 Rueter's trademarks were his fast-paced pitching style and his large ears.
-Rueter resides in Nashville, Illinois, with his wife and two daughters and his home is famous for its "Shed", a large recreational facility filled with games and sports memorabilia.
-Rueter also resided at the Shed during the off-seasons of his playing career.
-When the Giants made trips to St. Louis during the baseball season, Rueter invited the team to relax at his Shed.

 On March 6, 2006, Rueter announced his retirement from the game after 13 seasons.
 He retired as the Giants franchise record holder for career wins by a left-handed pitcher in the San Francisco Era (since broken by Madison Bumgarner), with 105 of his 130 career wins in a Giants uniform.
 Rueter has the 20th most wins all-time in Giants franchise history.
 He is the third all-time in wins during the San Francisco Era.
 He made the third most career starts in San Francisco Giants history.
 Only Juan Marichal and Gaylord Perry had more career starts and wins.
 The Giants honored Rueter's career during pregame ceremonies on "Kirk Rueter Day" at SBC Park on August 19, 2006, by giving Rueter a lifesize bobblehead of his likeness and giving him and his family a trip to Hawaii.

 Scouting report

-Throughout his career, Rueter was primarily a control and changeup pitcher.
+Rueter was primarily a control and changeup pitcher.
 His fastball rarely hit 90 mph.
 He threw changeups, fastballs, sinkers, curveballs, cut fastballs, and sliders.
 He also was an exceptional fielder, ranking highly in defensive metrics throughout his career.
 He posted a career .988 fielding percentage with only seven errors in 581 total chances covering 1918 innings.

 Some credited the effects of the QuesTec umpiring system to his decline, because Rueter's success came mostly from being able to "paint the corners" of the strike zone and the system effectively took that ability away from him because it encouraged umpires to call a tighter strike zone.
 Rueter was never a strikeout pitcher; he struck out more than a hundred batters in a season only twice in his career.
 Former teammate Rich Aurilia said, "He was very, very capable of winning with his stuff because he had confidence in what he could do.
 He always pitched to what his strengths were."